Optimize Windows for SSD: Guide

 What Should Be Checked Before Optimization?

-Make Sure That ACHI SATA Mode Is On
+Step 1.
+Make Sure That AHCI SATA Mode Is On

 Yet there are two important things to keep in mind:

-- the second – your BIOS might not have ACHI mode available (though, it applies mostly to pretty old PCs).
+- Your BIOS might not have AHCI mode available (though, it applies mostly to pretty old PCs).
 In this case, you will probably have to update BIOS (or at least check at the manufacturer’s website to see if their new BIOS supports this function).

 The AHCI mode is required for supporting normal operation of TRIM in the SSD.